Master Class DRAWING DOWN THE MOON: The Crossroads of Surrealism, Magical Practice and Material Form by Emily Hunt

 General Course Description

 ‘DRAWING DOWN THE MOON: The Crossroads of Surrealism, Magical Practice and Material Form’ is a 5-day intensive program held in a classroom situation at BERLIN ART INSTITUTE from July 07 – 11, 2025.
 The masterclass focuses on the handmade, haptic experiences with material, and explores the potential of linking esoteric frameworks to particular artistic mediums.
-In this program we will question, how does an artist use materialism to represent unseen worlds?
+In this program we will question, how does an artist use materialism to represent unseen worlds

 The program will be structured around esoteric principles as its foundation and framework, ‘drawing down’ elusive ideas into material form.
-The masterclass is structured to pass on technical knowledge around specialist art methods such as metal clay, silk painting, parsemage, gelatin monoprinting and three-dimensional collage.
+The masterclass is structured to pass on technical knowledge around specialist art methods such as metal clay, silk painting, frottage, gelatin monoprinting and three-dimensional collage.
 These unusual material techniques are paired to individual themes covered: construction of magical objects, thought forms and the practice of surrealist automatism.

 The masterclass also provides theoretical and historical background on art that engages with the history of Western Esotericism.
 The subjects covered include: Magical objects, spiritualist art, surrealism and the contemporary representations of magick in art.
 (Text & photos by courtesy of Emily Hunt)